 How to prepare and serve misoshiru

-Regardless of whether you choose to make your own dashi or buy it in powder form, a technique often used is to boil the solid ingredients in dashi.
-But never boil the miso, if you do, it's as if you were preparing a ramen.
+Regardless of whether you choose to make your own dashi or buy it in powder form, a technique always used is to boil the solid ingredients in the dashi.
+But never boil the miso, if you do so it's as if you were preparing a ramen.

-This changes the taste of miso, reduces its health benefits and kills beneficial bacteria for the body.
-After cooking vegetables and meat in the dashi, remove the broth from the heat, add the miso and the other uncooked ingredients and that's it.
+This alters the flavor of miso, reduces its health benefits, and kills beneficial bacteria for the body.
+After cooking vegetables and meat in dashi, remove the broth from the heat, add the miso and the other uncooked ingredients, and it's ready.
 Now just serve.

-Miso soup is usually served in lacquer bowls.
-This makes it easier to drink the broth directly from the bowl and eat the other ingredients with chopsticks.
-If you prefer, use bowls with a lid to serve.
-They help to maintain the aroma and heat, as well as provide a nice presentation of the dish if you want to impress someone.
+Miso soup is usually served in lacquered bowls.
+This makes it easier to drink the broth directly from the bowl and eat the other ingredients with hashi.
+If you prefer, use bowls with lids for serving.
+They help to preserve the aroma and heat, as well as provide a beautiful presentation of the dish if you want to impress someone.

 I decided not to put any recipes, because they are easily found on the internet and also because with the main ingredients each one can create their own miso soup variant.
 If you liked it, please share.